Please note:

 HUM 320 - Cross-Cultural Philosophy in the Humanities (4)

-An exploration of the characteristic ways in which the humanities, with its emphasis on expression, belief and tradition, presents important philosophical concepts.
+Exploration of the characteristic ways in which humanities, with their emphasis on textuality and the history of ideas, presents important philosophical concepts and intellectual problems.
 Based upon an interdisciplinary selection of texts drawn from history, philosophy, literature and the arts.
+May be repeated for credit when a different topic is taught.
 Prerequisite: 45 units.
 Breadth-Humanities.

 ITAL 300 - Advanced Italian: Language and Culture (3)